NASA's Artemis program is an effort to place astronauts on the lunar surface and develop an ongoing presence there.

 Under Artemis' umbrella are several components.
 First is the Lunar Orbital Platform-Gateway, a station around the moon that would extend humanity's presence in space and provide a platform for scientific experiments and jaunts to the lunar surface.

-The Gateway would be carried into lunar orbit by the agency's Space Launch System (SLS), a gigantic new rocket NASA is developing.
+The Gateway would be carried into lunar orbit by the agency's SLS rocket), a gigantic new rocket NASA is developing.
 Four-person crews would access the station using the Orion deep-space capsule and remain for 30 to 90 day stints.